newrelic/nri-oracledb/README.md

 installation instructions for `xgo` can be found [here](https://github.com/karalabe/xgo).
 Once `xgo` is installed, simply run `make cross-compile-all` to compile the integration for all architectures.
 The compiled binaries can all be found in the `bin/` directory.

 The integration can also be run locally.
+If run locally, you must have a working installation of the Oracle Instant Client.

 * Go to the directory of the OracleDB integration and build it
 ```bash